-Transportation is a related service if special arrangements resulting from the student's disability are required to assist a student with a disability to benefit from special education.
+Transportation is a related service intended for a student whose disability requires special arrangements for him or her to benefit from special education.
 The student's individual needs concerning his or her education are the main considerations in determining services-this includes transportation services.